aglavic/genx/doc/source/tutorials/gui.rst

 Overview of the  user interface
 *******************************

-Note: This is under construction, no screen shots yet due to lack of a real computer...

 Main window
 ===========
 The main window in GenX is the main work area.
 It consists of three notebooks separated by resizeable